 If either the Base Time or Time value is missing, the missing field is considered to have a value of zero.
 The Base Time and Time values are added together to get the time of measurement.

-A time of zero indicates that the sensor does not know the absolute time and the measurement was made roughly "now".
-A negative value is used to indicate seconds in the past from roughly "now".
-A positive value is used to indicate the number of seconds, excluding leap seconds, since the start of the year 1970 in UTC.
+Values less than 268,435,456 (2\\28) represent time relative to the current time.
+That is, a time of zero indicates that the sensor does not know the absolute time and the measurement was made roughly "now".
+A negative value indicates seconds in the past from roughly "now".
+Positive values up to 2\\28 indicate seconds in the future from "now".
+Positive values can be used, e.g., for actuation use when the desired change should happen in the future but the sender or the receiver does not have accurate time available.